-This component is on hold and has not been implemented as of 2021.
+This component is on hold and has not been implemented.
 HACSB is authorized to limit the value of approvable rent increases to an amount less than the average value of previously approved rent increases.
 For example, the average value of rent increases approved in FY 2016 was 10% of the previous contract rent.
 Through this activity HACSB would cap the rent increase at a value less than 10% of the previous contract rent.

-HACSB intends to implement this component only if internal analysis demonstrates that it is necessary to ensure financial viability of the program without terminating assistance or serving fewer families.
+HACSB intends to implement this component only if internal analysis demonstrates that it is necessary to ensure financial viability of the program without terminating assistance or serving fewer families, and we continue to monitor leasing success and program costs to determine if implementation of this component is appropriate.